Bahrain Guide: How price will be charged after VAT?

 Therefore, company XYZ will be liable to pay BHD 238.095 by charging BHD 5000 from company ABC.

 The increase in price paid due to VAT, will be ultimately be recovered by payer of such tax in the subsequent stage.
 The only challenge in this is that the person of the subsequent period will agree to pay the higher price that he can recover later.
 This leads to increase in demand of working capital.
-It is only the end consumer (unregistered) that will ultimately bear the VAT.
+It is only the end consumer (unregistered) that will ultimately bear the VAT in Bahrain.